songzhw/songzhw.github.io/project/2016-03-01-test-or-not.md

 QA gives us some smoking tests, which covers the most importants issues about our new version.
 Developers **must** pass them all, then they are allowed to submit their product to the QA.

+4. Pass all the tests before release

+When the developers submitted products to the QA, and QA is testing, our developers are available to write all the Espreeso codes about the new features.

+Before the release of the product, developers should pass all the tests, old and new ones.

+5. Jacoo

+Jacoo is a good tool to help you figure out how many line of codes are covered by test cases.
+I ask my colleagues to cover 70% lines of the product code.

+Believe me, the "waste of time" is really worthy.
+It will help you to refactor, or to do some new requirements in the future.

+So, the process is easy:
+1. developer write code
+2. QA gives developers the smoking test cases
+3. when developers complete their codes, they should pass all the smoking test cases.
+4. Once passing all the smoking test cases, developer now can submit the product to QA
+5. QA start testing.
+In the meantime, developers start to write Espresso tests.
+6. Developers should pass all the Espresso tests before release.
+7. Developers should make sure the coverage of test codes are above 70%.